amamarul/postnchat/readme.md

 # Postnchat
 This project is a social networking site where users can chat and post their thoughts on different interest groups.
+This project is build on top of Laravel 5.2 Framework.

 ## Features
 1. User Profile